 Mobile Number: 07939 517540 Email: firstname.lastname@example.org

-As Agents for the Owner, SeaSpray will arrange Charter Fees and Security Deposit. payments of the Charter fees will be made in three installments.
+As Agents for the Owner, SeaSpray will arrange Charter Fees and Security Deposit. payments of the Charter fees will be made in either two or three instalments.

 A non-refundable deposit Booking Fee will be paid by the Charterer to SeaSpray at the time of booking, in the amount shown on The Agreement.
 The booking is not confirmed until the booking form is returned completed and signed by the Charterer; and the booking deposit has been paid.

-The second payment of the Charter Fee is payable by the Charterer to The Owner, not less than 28 Days before the start of the Charter Period in the amount shown on The Agreement.
+The second payment of the Charter Fee will be paid by the Charterer to The Owner, not less than 28 Days before the start of the Charter Period in the amount shown on The Agreement.

-The third payment of the Charter Fee is payable by the Charterer to SeaSpray not less than one week prior the start of the Charter Period in the amount shown on The Agreement.
+The third and final payment of the balance of payment of the Charter Fee will be paid by the Charterer to SeaSpray not less than one week prior the start of the Charter Period in the amount shown on The Agreement.

-Security Deposit are payable by the Charterer to SeaSpray on behalf of the Owner, not less than one week prior the start of the Charter Period in the amount shown on The Agreement.
+Security Deposit will be paid by the Charterer to SeaSpray on behalf of the Owner, not less than one week prior the start of the Charter Period in the amount shown on The Agreement.